ericmjl/fast-seqfunc/docs/design_custom_alphabets.md

                      - Alphabet instance
                      - List of tokens to create a new alphabet
                      - Dictionary with alphabet configuration
+    :param max_length: Maximum sequence length (for padding/truncation)
+    :param pad_sequences: Whether to pad sequences to the same length
+    :param gap_character: Character to use for padding
     :return: Configured embedder
     """
     if method != "one-hot":